 - hemodialysis or peritoneal dialysis

-- drugs (e.g. isoniazid, ethionamide, 6-mercaptopurine and estrogens)
+- drugs (e.g. isoniazid, ethionamide, 6-mercaptopurine and oestrogens)

-- carcinoid syndrome (excess turnover of tryptophan, precursor of niacin, to serotonin)
+- carcinoid syndrome (excess turnover of tryptophan, precursor of niacin, to serotonin (5-HT))

 - dermatitis: brown discolouration of the skin observed in sun-exposed areas